 The Natchez Trace Parkway was established to commemorate the historical significance of the old Natchez Trace.
 The parkway right-of-way varies from 400 to 100 feet with bulges at irregular intervals.
 Commercial vehicle traffic is prohibited.

-Through National Park Service internal policies and guidelines and the federal historic preservation laws and regulations, the Park Service is mandated to provide for the preservation, restoration, protection, interpretation, use, study and management of significant cultural resources within the parkway.
+Through National Park Service internal policies and guidelines and the federal historic preservation laws and regulations, the Park Service is mandated to provide for the preservation, restoration, protection, interpretation, use, study, and management of significant cultural resources within the Parkway boundaries.

-The purpose of natural resource management, in addition to protecting a few rare or unusual species, it to support cultural and visitor use programs and to perpetuate inherent natural values.
+One purpose of natural and cultural resource management is to protect rare, threatened or endangered resources.
+Inseparable to this mission is the support of visitor use programs.
 Another objective is to maintain scenic quality along the parkway.

 2.)
 Access to public records and newspapers.